igorcasmarques/igorcasmarques.github.io/my-story/9-from-orem-to-buffalo.md

 ## Immigration issues

-Shortly after my classes started at UB, I noticed that my US visa was about to expire.
+A week after my classes started at UB, I noticed that my US visa was about to expire.

 I was terrified of overstaying my visa because I thought it would jeopardize my studies.
 I couldn't find any information about renewing my visa online, so I figured I had to talk to Customs and Border Protection (CBP) directly.
 Lucky for me, Buffalo is a major city on an international border, so there were four CBP offices I could go to and ask for help in person.